gurucomputing/headscale-ui/README.md

 If you are getting errors about preflight checks, it's probably CORS related.
 Make sure your UI sits on the same subdomain as headscale or inject CORS headers.

 ### Errors related to "Missing Bearer Prefix"
-Your API key is either not saved.
+Your API key is either not saved or you haven't configured your reverse proxy.
 Create an API key in `headscale` (via command line) with `headscale apikeys create` or `docker exec <headscale container> headscale apikeys create` and save it in `settings`.

-Alternatively, you haven't fixed your domain.
-HS-UI *has* to be ran on the same subdomain or you need to configure CORS.
+HS-UI *has* to be ran on the same subdomain as headscale or you need to configure CORS.
 Yes you need to use a reverse proxy to do this.
 Use a reverse proxy.
+If you are trying to use raw IPs and ports, it *will* not work.

 ## Security
 see [security](/SECURITY.md) for details